 Many people enjoy drinking & eating foods full of sugar – be it soda or be it ice cream, Americans are known for excess sugar consumption.
-However, many don’t realize how damaging this can be to their bodies – and in terms of their teeth – just how much of a damaging toll it can take on their oral health.
+However, many don’t realize how damaging this can be to their bodies and their teeth.
+It can take a damaging toll on their oral health.

-Sugar affects your teeth by creating an acidic chemical that literally has the ability to wither away the enamel of you teeth.
+Sugar affects your teeth by creating an acidic chemical that literally withers away the enamel of your teeth.
 Without enamel, your teeth become hypersensitive, and are extremely susceptible to tooth decay.

 When these acids gain control, they create a a bacterial infection many of us know as cavities.
-Once a cavity has been discovered, a dentist will need to perform a filling on that tooth, to stop the cavity from eating away at the tooth further.
+Once you discover a cavity, a dentist will need to perform a filling on that tooth.
+This will stop the cavity from eating away at the tooth further.
 If a cavity is not taken care of immediately, the cavity can eat away at the entirity of the tooth – making reconstruction impossible in some cases, and creating a very painful sensation in ones mouth.

 What To Do